Trixarian/sakis3g-source/README.md

 or
 2c. `sudo ln -s /usr/include/libusb-1.0/libusb.h /usr/include/libusb.h`

 Now clone the repo using git:
 `git clone https://github.com/Trixarian/sakis3g-source.git`

-Then change to directory when the repo has downloaded `cd sakis3g-source`
+Then change to directory when the repo has downloaded:
+`cd sakis3g-source`

-Then compile Sakis3G
+Then compile Sakis3G:
 `./compile`

 Finally copy the compiled file to your bin folder